blockfrost/blockfrost.dev/docs/overview/plans-and-billing.md

 ### Cancelling subscription

 You have to be logged in order to perform the cancellation.
-Click `CANCEL SUBSCRIPTION` and confirm your choice after carefully reading and acknowledging the popup.
+Click **CANCEL SUBSCRIPTION** and confirm your choice after carefully reading and acknowledging the popup.

 To be able to cancel subscription, make sure the number of your projects is smaller or the size of the new Plan (i.e. 0 or 1).

 :::danger
 Cancelling plan is effective immediate.
-Your plan will be downgraded to the `FREE` quota immediately.
+Your plan will be downgraded to the *STARTER* quota immediately.
 :::

 ![Blockfrost.io plans](/img/frontend_cancel.png)